 There are over 350 partners where you can spend your Nectar Points.
 You can save them up for money off at Christmas, or put them towards a holiday, days out or cinema trips (Covid and lockdown permitting of course).
 Or you could save some cash and treat yourself to a takeaway coffee using your points.

 If you like to plan some trips you can redeem your points on Eurostar travel, or by taking out travel insurance.
 There’s plenty of advice on the Nectar.com website.
 You can use a mixture of Nectar points and cash/card payment/Argos Gift Cards.

 Things to be aware of:

 There are conditions to the Nectar Account.
 There’s a limit on the number of points you can spend in one go.
 You’re able to spend a maximum of 40,000 Nectar points (same as £200) in one transaction.
 Your Nectar account could be closed if you don’t use it for a continuous period.
-Be aware the whole point of loyalty schemes is so that retailers and know about your purchases and entice you to spend more, by sending you marketing material.
+Be aware the whole point of loyalty schemes is so that retailers know about your purchases and entice you to spend more, by sending you marketing material.

 Where can I spend Nectar points?

-There are over 350 partners who work with the Nectar Account, giving you greater opportunity to stretch your savings further.
+There are over 350 partners who work with the Nectar Account, giving you a greater opportunity to stretch your savings further.
 From Eurostar, Cinema chains, travel chains, Argos and Sainsbury’s to name a few.
 You can refer back to our handy calculator to check how much your points are worth.